From Milan to Lake Como: 4 Best Ways to Get There

 2. From Milan to Lake Como by Train

 Trains from Milan reach many towns around the Lake Como area, and there are close to 100 trains a day connecting the two destinations.
 If you're traveling to the city of Como, you can take a train directly from Milan to the Como Lago Station; if your final destination is Bellagio, choose a train that stops at the Varenna Esino Station.
 For smaller towns, check to see if there's a local train station; if not, the easiest option is usually to travel to Como and then catch additional transportation from there.

-Trains can take anywhere from 30 minutes to over one hour to reach Lake Como, depending on where you're getting off and whether you have to change transportation along the way, so plan accordingly if you have set plans once you get to your destination.
+Trains can take anywhere from 30 minutes to close to two hours to reach Lake Como, depending on where you're getting off and whether you have to change transportation along the way, so plan accordingly if you have set plans once you get to your destination.

-All Trenitalia Trenord trains to the Lake Como area depart from either the Milan Centrale or the Milan Cadorna stations.
+All Trenitalia Trenord trains to the Lake Como area depart from either the Milano Centrale or the Milano Cadorna stations.
 Make sure you check out their online schedule to figure out which station you need and where to get off.

 3. From Milan to Lake Como by Bus